Sustainable-Sanitation-Alliance/newsbox/README.md

 ### enclosure ###
 Optional linking of an image / video file via a URL within the respective entry.
 You can find further notes at: https://cyber.harvard.edu/rss/rss.html#ltenclosuregtSubelementOfLtitemgt

+---
+## 3.3 Publishing your RSS feed to the newsbox

+After you have created your RSS feed, you submit the news feed to the SuSanA secretariat by e-mail.
+After verification, the feed will be added to the Network Circle Newsbox.